Kurento/kurento/source/glossary.rst

                 Wikipedia reference of the AVI format
             :wikipedia:`en,Resource Interchange File Format`
                 Wikipedia reference of the RIFF format

+    Bower
+        `Bower <http://http://bower.io/>`_ is a package manager for the web.
+        It offers a generic solution to the problem of front-end package management, while exposing the package dependency model via an API that can be consumed by a build stack.

     Builder Pattern
         The builder pattern is an object creation software design pattern whose intention is to find a solution to the telescoping constructor